-Preparation for your Procedure
+Preparation for Fibroid Treatment Procedure

 Do not eat or drink after midnight on the evening before the procedure to prepare for your fibroid operation.
 If you are taking medications, ask your doctor if you should stop taking them before or after the procedure.
 On the morning of the procedure, the interventional radiology team as well as the nursing and radiographic staff who will assist with the procedure will meet you.
 You will have an intravenous drip inserted, which will allow the administration of necessary medication, including for pain relief medication and antibiotics as needed during the fibroid embolisation treatment.

-During for Fibroids Treatment Procedure
+During Fibroids Treatment Procedure

 To prepare for your fibroid operation, a sedation is used to reduce pain, yet allows you to breathe on your own, respond to questions and report any discomfort.
 To see your uterus and blood vessels, the radiologist uses x-ray guidance.
 The radiologist makes an incision less than 2 millimeters in the skin over your femoral artery, then inserts a catheter into the artery and guides the catheter to one of the two uterine arteries.
 An injected contrast fluid, containing iodine, flows into the uterine artery and its branches and makes them visible on a monitor during the fibroid embolisation treatment.